openPMD/openPMD-standard/CONTRIBUTING.md

     related to.
 You can use [this template](https://github.com/openPMD/openPMD-standard/blob/upcoming-1.1.0/.github/PULL_REQUEST_TEMPLATE.md) in order to explain how this affects other tools that rely on the openPMD standard.
     * Click again `Create pull request`

+Note that pull request should only be created for the **next** upcoming version.
+In other words, we only work on **one** version/release of the standard at a given time.

 License Model